nodesource/distributions/README.md

 | Debian 11 Bullseye |    ✅    |    ✅    |    ✅    |    ✅    |
 | Debian 12 Bookworm |    ✅    |    ✅    |    ✅    |    ✅    |

+> [!NOTE]
-> _NOTE: If you are looking to run Node.js in a non-supported Linux version [contact NodeSource](https://nodesource.com/pages/contact-us.html) to get enterprise support for your specific needs.
+> If you are looking to run Node.js in a non-supported Linux version [contact NodeSource](https://nodesource.com/pages/contact-us.html) to get enterprise support for your specific needs.

 ### Installation Instructions (DEB)